-This Sole model is built to last with a heavy-duty welded steel chassis, and features a 4.0 continuous duty HP motor which is more powerful yet much quieter than most competitors (as mentioned in many online Sole S77 reviews and as seen in these product pictures).
+This Sole Fitness treadmill model is built to last with a heavy-duty welded steel chassis, and features a 4.0 continuous duty HP motor which is more powerful yet much quieter than most competitors (as mentioned in many online Sole S77 reviews and **as seen in the product pictures**).

 Largest motor in a treadmill under $2000. – Sole S77 review by Treadmill Dr.

 The two balanced flywheels are also made from steel (and then zinc-coated), and a rack-and-pinion system is used to drive the machine.
 The textured belt is made from layers of rubber, PVC and nylon which provide strength while preventing the belt from stretching too much and allowing it to glide smoothly over the deck.
 The end result is a walking or running experience that is secure and free of vibration.

 The deck on this product is probably the largest you’ll ever see.

 The running surface is 22-inches wide and 60-inches long and it can even accommodate more than one person at a time.
 It’s the largest that Sole makes; when you combine this size with the treadmill’s durable construction, it’s easy to understand how the machine’s maximum user weight is an impressive 400 pounds.

 The S77 doesn’t blow you away when you first get on, since the start speed is a sedate 0.5 mph.

 But it can reach the 12 mph speed you’re accustomed to on a gym-quality machine.
 The incline range is quite good, from 0° to 15°, and there are ten different programs (six standard, two custom, two heart rate) to choose from.
 There are grip and chest monitor options, which Sole claims are 99% accurate.
 There are also built-in speakers allowing you to plug in an iPod or other MP3 player and listen to music.